d1b1/d1b1.github.com/_articles/databases_for_rapid_solutions.md

 their application's database than they should.
 Often this is domain on the first developer on site.

-The dirty secret about developers, is that we do rarely think about the impact of SQL vs No-SQL storage options.
+The dirty secret about developers is that we do rarely think about the impact of SQL vs No-SQL storage options.
 Sometimes we know both solutions and deployed production applications in each.
 But often we know whats new, whats worked, or the storage option we like the most.

 It should not be surprising, but developers have favorite solutions.
-These preferences are fine, but not when assessing patterns that will speed up ROI or long term support costs.
+These preferences are fine, but not when assessing patterns that will speed up ROI or long-term support costs.

 <br>

 ---
 ### Rule of Thumb
 Without getting in a this database is better than that DB, here are a few things to keep in mind.

 __a.
 Need Flexibility Most__
 If you do not know or can not know how your data will be stored, then go with no-SQL.
-It wil lgive you more flexibity when you don't have specifics.
-Your front end coder can solve issues.
+It will give you more flexibility when you don't have specifics.
+Your frontend coder can solve issues.

 __b.
 Need Flexibility Less__
 If you do know how your data will be stored, and do not expect that __new information__